 There are plenty of training alternatives to using sweets that are manufactured by people.
 Many dogs will enjoy eating natural treats like pineapple or even eating some veggies like peppers or sweet potatoes mixed with kibble as a reward.
 Many dogs like apples, or other treats that are completely natural.
 There may not be any need to use any additional types of leverage for your pup to do what you want them to do.

-You’ll want to make sure that you do NOT let your dog eat any types of combination treats that would include graham crackers.
+We recommend not letting your dog eat combination treats that include graham crackers.
 S’mores are notoriously popular, and these treats contain chocolate.
 Chocolate can be potentially lethal to dogs, so you do not want your pup getting their paws on these.
 If you have children in the house, it’s important to make sure they are also aware of this fact.

 Frequently Asked Questions